Meigyoku-Thmn/ThMouseX/README.md

 Differences of the fork
 -----------------------
 * Support any game's resolutions
-* Support DirectX8 and DirectX9 games
+* Support DirectX8, DirectX9 and DirectX11 games
+* Support .NET Framework games via [NeoLua](https://github.com/neolithos/neolua) and [Lib.Harmony](https://github.com/pardeike/Harmony)
 * Can be opened and closed at any time, it will automatically detect configured games
 * You can use Lua script ([Lua](https://www.lua.org/), [LuaJIT](https://luajit.org/), or [NeoLua](https://github.com/neolithos/neolua)) to configure further.

 Drawbacks
 --------
-* Only works with 32-bit games
+* Only works with 32-bit games, if there is a good 64-bit bullet hell game I will consider add 64-bit support.
 * Doesn't work well with Steam Overlay, although this is minimal.
 * Configuration is difficult.